 Historical observational documentary series following a team who live the life of Victorian farmers for a year.
 Wearing period clothes and using only the materials that would have been available in 1885, historian Ruth Goodman and archaeologists Alex Langlands and Peter Ginn are going back in time to relive the day-to-day life of the Victorian farmer.

-As autumn ends, winterproofing begins in earnest: essential work if the livestock and crops are to make it through the cold and frost.
+As autumn ends, winter-proofing begins in earnest - essential work if the livestock and crops are to make it through the cold and frost.
 The team stock up on animal feed using a host of Victorian machinery.
-Peter faces his biggest challenge so far: building pigsties.
+Peter faces his biggest challenge so far - building pigsties.
 Ruth tackles the laundry, a gruelling four-day process that Victorians tackled weekly.
-The ram arrives on the farm; ensuring he gets the ewes pregnant is the only way to produce lambs in the spring.
-The team take delivery of a Shire horse.
-There is a traditional Victorian Christmas to look forward to, including decorations, cookery and church carols.
-They celebrate Christmas Day with the friends they have made over the past four months.
+The ram arrives on the farm - ensuring he gets the ewes pregnant is essential if they are to produce lambs in the spring.
+The team take delivery of a Shire horse and Alex learns to drive him.
+And there is a traditional Victorian Christmas to look forward to, including decorations, cookery and church carols.
+They celebrate Christmas Day with friends they have made over the past four months.